Tierra Village Job Announcement

 Paid Leaves & Other Benefits

-- Up to two weeks of paid Vacation (expected to be in December and late August).
+- Up to eighteen days of paid Vacation (expected to be in December and late August).

 - Four sick days per year

-- Additional non-paid leave available based on coverage by fully trained care partner
+- Non-paid leave available based on coverage by fully trained care partner.

 To apply, follow the "Apply" link above and complete the Employment Application online including:

 your resume that clearly describes how your experience, skills and knowledge relate to the essential functions and requirements of the position.
 AND

 A cover letter that describes how your background, experience and training qualify you for the position.